 Molecular pathways that drive lung cancer progression

-We study two stem cell signaling pathways, Notch1 and Sox9, which are upregulated in lung cancer and associated with poor lung cancer survival.
-We reported that Notch1 regulates Sox9 expression (Capaccione et al, Oncotarget, 2014).
-We recently discovered that increased stability of Sox9 protein leads to increased cell proliferation after exposure to DNA damaging agents, such as standard genotoxic chemotherapies.
-We also elucidated the molecular mechanisms leading to Sox9 instability after DNA damage, primarily through the phosphorylation of Sox9 at T236 by GSK3-beta, and subsequent binding of Sox9 to the E3 ligase, FBW7, which then targets Sox9 for ubiquitination and proteasomal degradation (Hong et al, Nucleic Acids Research, 2016).
-Our on-going work suggests that Sox9 works as a hub for cross-talk among major oncogenic signaling pathways, and we are studying the molecular and functional consequences of Sox9 upregulation.
-We have developed a mouse model to define the role of Sox9 signaling as a driver of lung carcinogenesis.
+Notch1 and SOX9 are upregulated in lung cancer and associated with poor lung cancer survival.
+We reported that Notch1 regulates SOX9 expression.
+We also reported that increased stability of SOX9 protein leads to increased cell proliferation after exposure to DNA damaging agents, such as standard genotoxic chemotherapies.
+We elucidated the molecular mechanisms leading to Sox9 instability after DNA damage, primarily through the phosphorylation of SOX9 at T236 by GSK3-beta, and subsequent binding of SOX9 to the E3 ligase, FBW7, which then targets Sox9 for ubiquitination and proteasomal degradation (Hong et al, Nucleic Acids Research, 2016).
+Our on-going work suggests that SOX9 works as a hub for crosstalk among major oncogenic signaling pathways, and we are studying the molecular and functional consequences of SOX9 upregulation.
+We have developed a mouse model to define the role of SOX9 signaling as a driver of lung carcinogenesis and tumor preogression.

 Use of “multi-omics” to test novel therapies for lung cancer

 We have built a tumor bank of patient-derived xenografts (PDXs), in which human lung tumors are grown subcutaneously in mice.
 PDXs more closely mirror the heterogeneity and tumor microenvironment of human tumors than classical cancer cell lines.
-Therefore, PDXs are thought to be a better model to assess the efficacy of targeted therapies.
-In collaboration with other laboratories at the Rutgers Cancer Institute of New Jersey and elsewhere, we are characterizing our PDXs through RNA-sequencing, copy number variations and proteomics, in order to identify the best targets for therapy.
-We are examining the pathways that are upregulated during therapy resistance as well as clonal evolution caused by targeted therapy.
-One specific project that is near completion is the combination of Notch inhibitors with paclitaxel in KRAS-wildtype lung adenocarcinoma.
+Therefore, PDXs are thought to be a better model to assess the efficacy of targeted therapies (Pine and Sabaawy, Front Oncol, 2018).
+We are characterizing our PDXs through RNA-sequencing, copy number variations and proteomics, in order to identify the best targets for therapy (Kulkarni A et al., Clin Canc Res, 2017).
+We determined the combination of Notch inhibitors with paclitaxel is highly effective in KRAS-wildtype lung adenocarcinoma (Morgan KM et al., Mol Canc Ther, 2017).
+We are also examining the pathways that are upregulated during therapy resistance as well as clonal evolution caused by targeted therapy (Epsi NJ et al., Commun Biol, 2019; Castellano G et al., J Thorac Oncol, 2019).